 Meet the Track Leaders

-Dr. Glick is Associate Professor of Anesthesia & Critical Care, Medical Director of the Post-Anesthesia Care Unit, and Medical Director of the Preoperative Care Area.
+Dr. Glick is Professor of Anesthesia & Critical Care, Medical Director of the Post-Anesthesia Care Unit, and Medical Director of the Preoperative Care Area.
 His academic interests include training in the Postanesthesia Care Unit and economic optimization of the operating room and anesthesia services.
 Dr. Glick's clinical interests are in emergency airway management, management of the difficult airway and awake fiberoptic intubation, and facilitation of emergence from anesthesia in non-English-speaking patients.

 Dr. Towle is Professor of Neurology, Surgery and Pediatrics, Technical Director of the Intraoperative Monitoring Service, and Director of the Clinical Evoked Potential Laboratory.
 His research interests include mapping human cortical function, merging functional and structural information, and epileptic seizures.